Marketplace Inventory Management: A Complete Guide To Optimal Performance

 Thus, head to your WordPress dashboard, then click WooCommerce > Settings > Products > Inventory.
 Basically, this takes you to the Inventory page, which boasts all the options associated with inventory management.

-Many of the options on this page can be useful.
-However, the most important thing to do here is to enable the Manage Stock option by ticking its checkbox.
-This gives you and your vendors marketplace inventory management powers.
+Many options on this page are useful, but the key step is to tick the Manage Stock checkbox.
+This enables you and your vendors to control inventory on the marketplace.

 If you want notifications sent to you and/or your marketplace administrators when items are low in or out of stock, tick the Notifications option’s two checkboxes.